malaria-atlas-project/generic-mbg/README.rst

-The generic MBG package allows us to write PyMC probability models for each project that works with some kind of spatial GLM, then turn the model over to the project team for testing, fitting, mapping and experimentation using three easy shell commands:
+The generic MBG package allows us to write PyMC probability models for each project that works with some kind of spatial GLM, then turn the model over to the project team for testing, fitting, mapping and experimentation using a few easy shell commands:

 * ``mbg-infer`` runs the MCMC algorithm using the given model & an input dataset, stored in a csv file, and stores the traces in an HDF5 archive.

-* ``mbg-map`` takes the HDF5 archive produced by mbg-infer, and an ASCII file with a MISSING entry in its header.
-Produces a set of bespoke summary maps on the grid expressed by the ASCII header.
-The missing pixels are missing in the output also.
+* ``mbg-map`` takes the HDF5 archive produced by mbg-infer, and a raster with some pixels missing.
+Produces a set of bespoke summary maps of each predicted quantity that match the raster in terms of grid, missingness pattern and file format.

+* ``mbg-3dmap`` takes the HDF5 archive produced by mbg-infer, and a raster with some pixels missing.
+Outputs the full probability density function of each predicted quantity over a thinned version of the raster, and stores it under compression in HDF5 format.
+This file can be opened and examined graphically using MayaVI.

 * ``mbg-validate`` takes the HDF5 archive produced by mbg-infer and a 'holdout' dataset, stored in a csv file, and creates a set of predictive samples at the holdout locations and some validation plots.

 * ``mbg-decluster`` partitions a CSV datafile into 'kept' and 'holdout' portions.

+* ``mbg-describe-tracefile`` examines an HDF5 archive produced by mbg-infer, and tells you when it was produced, which versions of the code were used, how many iterations it contains and what the input data were.

 If the project's members are interested in changing the model or specifying a subjective prior, there are two additional shell commands available to help: